 How do I apply to participate in an Answering the Call program?

 What is Answering the Call?

 Answering the Call is a leadership development experience that invites service alumni to discern within themselves whether they feel personally called to serve through politics.
-It is NOT a traditional training designed to teach participants technical skills like how to plan a campaign or manage volunteers.
-It is also NOT a motivational seminar, in which participants will encounter speakers or content designed to convince them to run for office.
+It is NOT a traditional training designed to teach participants technical skills like how to plan a campaign or manage volunteers -- those kinds of skills are important, but they come later.
+We believe it’s critical to start with some deep reflection on core values, purpose, and mission, because these will make up the foundation of your service to the country and undergird everything you do after, from your message to your platform to the kind of team you build.
+ATC is also NOT a motivational seminar, in which participants will encounter speakers or content designed to convince them to run for office.
 This is an opportunity for participants to undertake a personal learning journey to reflect on whether they feel called to higher levels of political engagement.

 What is involved in participating in Answering the Call?

 ATC is a four-session learning program open to alumni of service programs including the military, AmeriCorps, Peace Corps, and related opportunities.
 The first session is three hours long; the next three sessions are 90 minutes long.
 For one night a week for four weeks, participants come together with fellow servant leaders for small group learning and discussion.
 Sessions are led by facilitators who we have selected and trained.
 There is no pre-work prior to the first session; participants are expected to complete reflection exercises in between each session that will require somewhere between 15 and 45 minutes to complete.

 1) Engage service alumni in a reflection process that produces a new level of personal clarity about their interest in serving through politics

 2) Guide participants to achieve a higher level of inner clarity regarding their own sense of calling to become more politically engaged